 - Sigh, do you want more?
 They were just different bikes.

-The 900 SuperSport of the time came in a few versions — half-faired versions were more popular, and on the used market, the solo-seat Superlight models are more popular still.
+The 900 SuperSport of the time came in a few versions — half-faired versions were more popular.
+On the used market, the solo-seat Superlight models are more popular still.
 A well-kept Superlight (or SL) will cost you around twice as much as an equivalent 900SS.

 People loved the damn thing, no matter what version it came in.
 Here’s the opening paragraph from Hunter S. Thompson’s piece in Cycle World: